 Smell

 Fresh marijuana smells earthy, like grass or leaves.
-If it smells like chemicals, such as nail polish remover (acetone) or gasoline, it could be laced.
+It could be laced if it smells like chemicals, such as nail polish remover (acetone) or gasoline.

 Taste